JuliaTrznadel/BERT-for-paraphrase-detection/README.md

 # Data

 We are using glue/qqp via HuggingFaceDatasets.
-Through data-exploration we found out that around 63% is labeled as not a paraphrase and 37% as a paraphrase.
+Through data exploration we found out that around 63% is labeled as not a paraphrase and 37% as a paraphrase.
 Quite imbalanced, which matters for threshold tuning.
 Lenght of the questions is mostly short (around 10 words).

 Train (full set) - around 364k pairs
 Train (used) - 10 000 pairs